Phineas/phin-tmp/README.md

 **General Inquiries:** phin@phineas.io
 **Giggl-related Inquiries:** phin@giggl.app

-If your inquiry is related to a network I manage or control (e.g. AS399531), please send an email to my email listed on the respective WHOIS contact.
+If your inquiry is related to a network I manage or control (e.g. AS952 or AS399531), please send an email to my email listed on the respective WHOIS contact.
 If it's a P1 emergency, you can email ops@sakuraji.ma.